-All of these studies suffer from incomplete data on patients’ family history of ovarian or breast cancer, as well as the duration and frequency of powder use, says Panos Konstantinopoulos, MD, PhD, of the Gynecologic Oncology Program in the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
+Many of these studies suffer from incomplete data on patients’ family history of ovarian or breast cancer, as well as the duration and frequency of powder use, says Panos Konstantinopoulos, MD, PhD, director of translational research in gynecologic oncology at the Susan F. Smith Center for Women’s Cancers at Dana-Farber.

 “For the most part, population-based studies have shown a statistically significant association between talcum powder use and ovarian cancer risk, while hospital-based studies showed that this association is not statistically significant,” he says.

 In addition, none of the studies found that risk rose with increased exposure to the powder, and there is no evidence that using talc on other parts of the body affects ovarian cancer risk.